privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 Refer to more details [here][81].

-##### Buyer’s key/value Service
+##### Buyer’s Key/Value service

 A buyer's Key/Value service is a critical dependency for the bidding system.
 The Key/Value service receives requests from the [BuyerFrontEnd service][22].
 The service returns real-time buyer data required for bidding, corresponding to lookup keys.

-_Note: The buyer’s key/value system may be BYOS Key/Value Service or Trusted Key/Value
+_Note: The buyer’s Key/Value system may be BYOS Key/Value Service or trusted Key/Value
 service depending on timeline._

 ### Flow

 * Clients (browser, Android) builds encrypted [ProtectedAudienceInput][9].
-    * Client prefetch a set of public keys from the [Key Management Systems][10] in the non request path every 7 days.
+    * Client prefetch a set of public keys from the [key management systems][10] in the non request path every 7 days.
 The public keys are used for encrypting [ProtectedAudienceInput][9].